The best companies in the world are built by design, with highly efficient systems.

 Walmart’s Supply Chain System

 Take Walmart.
-With an annual revenue of $134,4 billion (in 2016), they make more money than any other company in the world.
-Furthermore, they stock products that are made in more than 70 countries, have over 11,000 stores in 27 countries, and on average, manage an inventory of $32 billion.
+With an annual revenue of $134,4 billion (in 2016), they make more money than any other company worldwide.
+Furthermore, they stock products made in more than 70 countries, have over 11,000 stores in 27 countries, and on average, manage an inventory of $32 billion.

-To accomplish all this successfully, they’d need to incorporate methods of organisation.
+To accomplish all this successfully, they’d need to incorporate organisation methods.
 And they did, from the get-go.
-In fact, many universities teach about Walmart’s infamous supply chain with its many triads of global suppliers, warehouses, and retail stores behaving almost as if it were one single company.
+Many universities teach about Walmart’s infamous supply chain with its many triads of global suppliers, warehouses, and retail stores behaving almost as if it were one single company.

 Systems At The Core of McDonald’s Success